 User type: basic and full

-The user type determines the monitoring and analysis features a user has access to, and is a key factor in billing.
-(Note that user type does not control account admin-related permissions; that's determined by the user group.)
+The user type determines what features a user has access to, and is a key factor in billing.

 There are two user types:

 - These users are free and have access to basic features like setting up reporting of data, running queries of data, making custom charts and dashboards, and setting up alerts.
-They do not have access to Full-Stack Observability features.
-For details, see Capabilities.
+They do not have access to Full-Stack Observability features (for more details, see Capabilities).

 - Basic users can upgrade on their own to become full users (with exception of users on original user model).
 Basic users are prompted to upgrade themselves when they attempt to access a feature available only to full users.